 DBS checks (the old CRB checks) are not the answer – research tells us that 90% of people who offend against children will never receive a criminal conviction for it and so will never show up.
 Such checks are a part of a bigger picture and WEBA is promoting the Baptists Together Excellence in Safeguarding training, each level building on the one before to provide the skill base to identify signs and symptoms of abuse, and of the abuser, and to explore our individual and church response to this and what happens next.

-WEBA support the BUGB recommendation that all those in regular contact with children and young people; youth leaders, helpers, church workers and those in a supervisory capacity, (ie Ministers, Managing Trustees (Deacons/Elders) and the Designated Person/People for Safeguarding) attend Level 2 training and that Ministers, Managing Trustees (Deacons/Elders), youth leaders and the Designated Person/People for Safeguarding go on to complete training at Level 3.
+All those in regular contact with children, young people and adults at risk; youth leaders, helpers, church workers and those in a supervisory capacity, (i.e. Ministers, Managing Trustees (Deacons/Elders) and the Designated Person/People for Safeguarding) attend Level 2 training and that Ministers, Managing Trustees (Deacons/Elders), and the Designated Person/People for Safeguarding go on to complete training at Level 3.
 Some churches have in fact made completion of this training a condition of taking a position of leadership in the church.

 Level 1 is a video to share with the whole church.
 There are two versions available: